 SAP has over 700 scope items.
 There are also presentations, overview documents, process flows, and most importantly TEST SCRIPTS!
 That’s right.
 Each Scope Item contains a test script document that has step by step instructions for executing each process according to SAP Best Practices.
 These also include test data – as long as you are using an SAP Provided demo system.
 The Test script documents even include instructions for how to configure the system to support the process.
 These can save your team hours of time since you can modify these test scripts based on your customization and process rather than starting from scratch.

 OnScreen is a Digital Adoption Platform optimized for SAP with over 600 templates based on fit to standard best practices.
 It allows subject matter experts (SMEs) to create in-application walkthroughs within minutes.
 OnScreen guides act as a personal digital assistant; they provide in-application help only when users need it to help with onboarding and user adoption of S4HANA or any other business application.
-OnScreen gives users the confidence and ability to use software they have little to no experience with.
+OnScreen gives users the confidence and ability to use software they have little to no experience with, hence ideal for S/4HANA implementation.
 For more info see how OnScreen works.